-Boredom in pets leads to destructive and other behavior problems.
-These behavioral issues are a leading cause of pets being surrendered to shelters or being euthanatized.
-Since June is Adopt-a-cat month, this blog will be talking about environmental enrichment for your cat.
-Cats don’t need to go outside to enjoy their surroundings.
-As their caregiver, you just have to commit to making sure all their needs are met.
+Boredom in pets leads to behavior problems – most commonly destruction.
+These behavioral issues are a leading cause of pets surrendered to shelters or euthanized.
+As a cat’s caregiver, you have made a commitment to ensure all their needs are met and this includes environmental enrichment.
 By sustaining an enriching environment, you are looking after your cat’s physical and mental well-being.

 Cats are skilled at hiding illness and anxiety.
-Some cats can display their unhappiness by scenting (urinating and defecating outside the litterbox, scratching at inappropriate items), posturing, over-grooming themselves, and vocalization.
-In the wild, cats have dual title of predator and prey.
+Some cats can display their unhappiness by posturing, over-grooming themselves, and vocalization.
+Often the most noted behavior problem is scenting and often called marking.
+Inappropriate elimination or urinating/defecating outside of the litter box is a cat’s way of indicating that there is a problem, either medical or environmental.
+In the wild, cats have a dual title of predator and prey.
 As a predator, they need to stalk, hunt and eat.
-As a prey animal to larger predators, cats need a small area that is protected to allow for rest.
-These traits still reside in your housecat.
+As a prey animal, cats need a small area that is protected to allow for rest.
+These traits still reside in your house cat.

-Undetectable or insignificant sounds and smells can add to a cats stress level.
+Undetectable or insignificant sounds and smells can add to a cat’s stress level.
 Cats use their sense of smell to evaluate their surroundings.
-By using pheromones that are excreted through the head, paws and body, they establish boundaries in their territory that helps them feel safe and secure.
+By using pheromones that are excreted through the head, paws and body, they establish boundaries in their territory to feel safe and secure.
 When you clean areas that your cat has marked, this can produce stressors, especially if there is a new cat, person, or changes in the home.
-Be mindful that cats dislike the citrus scent.
+Be mindful that cats dislike a citrus scent.

-- Hunter Instinct – At around 5 weeks of age, kittens will start to play by stalking and “rough housing” with their littermates and their mother.
-These adorable play times are actually the start of learning how to hunt for prey.
-In the wild, cats hunt between 9 to 20 times a day, 24 hours a day but are only successful less than half the time.
-Your cat still needs the opportunity to “hunt”.
-Interactive toys that mimic prey like toy mice and toys attached to the end of a wand, accomplish that need.
-Laser pointers area okay to use but they need a tangible “prey” to capture, otherwise they will become frustrated and can develop OCD behaviors.
-By introducing interactive toys early in the cat’s life, they will learn to avoid going after hands and feet.
-Make sure you have several toys that you can rotate to keep them from being bored.
-Just like with dogs, they have food puzzles and food balls that mimic the act of hunting and rewards them for playing which provides them with a more natural eating behavior.
-There is a product called Nobowl feeding system that offers a unique way of play/feeding.
-If you have a senior cat at home, get them a new toy.
-It might just be the thing to bring them back a piece of their kittenhood.
+- The need to hunt!
+Around 5 weeks of age, kittens will start to play by stalking and “rough housing” with their littermates and mother.
+These adorable play times are the start of learning to hunt for prey.
+In the wild, cats hunt 9 to 20 times in 24 hours.
+They are successful less than half the time.
+Your cat needs the opportunity to “hunt”.
+Providing opportunity to hunt!
+Interactive toys that mimic prey like toy mice and toys attached to the end of a wand, accomplish this need.
+Laser pointers are okay to use but they need a tangible “prey” to capture, At the end of laser play, give a favorite treat or toy to avoid creating frustration or an OCD behavior.
+Introduce these interactive toys early in the cat’s life to avoid learning to go after hands and feet.
+Have several toys and rotate them to keep life interesting.
+Food puzzles and balls are excellent for mimicking the act of hunting.
+The food reward provides a natural eating scenario.
+In a single cat household, hide small amounts of a meal throughout the house rather than feeding from a bowl.

-- Positive, Consistent Human Interaction – Kittens learn a lot about their world and how to interact with it between 2 to 7 weeks of age.
-Depending on how their interactions with humans were at those ages, will depend on how they will interact as adults.
-If they were handled, carried and cuddled as kittens, they will be more acceptant of these acts once fully grown.
+- Human interaction – Kittens learn a lot about their world and how to respond or interact at 2 to 7 weeks of age.
+Human interaction during this critical age will determine how the cat will interact with humans as an adult.
+Carried and cuddled as kittens, will lead to a cat more acceptant of cuddling as they age.
 Some cats may just prefer sitting beside you and being petted.
 Cats, regardless of age, benefits from at least 15 minutes of play and interactions with their owner.
-Don’t forget grooming is part of social interactions between cats that express comfort and companionship.
-If your cat allows it, brush his/her hair coat at least once a week (longer haired cats require more frequent grooming.)
-Not only is grooming your cat a way to show affection to your cat, it also has health benefits.
-It keeps the coat free from mats, can help prevent hairballs and stimulates blood circulation and natural oil secretion (which results in a healthier skin and coat.)
-If your cat licks (grooms) you, you are one of the luckiest folks on the planet because it is a sign your cat loves and trusts you.
+Grooming is a part of social interaction between cats that express comfort and companionship.
+If your cat allows, brush his/her hair coat weekly or more often if necessary depending on the type of hair coat Grooming is not only a form of human interaction and affection to your cat, it also keeps the coat free from mats, can reduce or prevent hair balls and stimulates blood circulation and natural oil secretion resulting in a healthier skin and coat.
+A cat licking you is the largest compliment you can receive!
+This is a sign of trust and love!

 **Special note to multi-cat households.
-Just like with the number of cats litter box blog, each cat in your house needs their own and separated key resources.
-This means each one of your cats needs their own food bowl, water bowl, litter box, toys, scratching areas, and sleeping areas.
-It is recommended these resources should be separated from each other so that cats have free access without being challenged by other cats.
+Just like having multiple children, each cat in your house needs their own space with key resources.
+This means each one of your cats needs their own food and water bowls, litter box (yep a box for each cat plus 1!), toys, scratching areas, and sleeping areas.
+The separation will allow free access without being challenged by other cats.